Climate change involves natural and man-made changes to weather patterns that occur over millions of years or over multiple decades.

 - The Sacramento San Joaquin Delta—California’s water hub—is sinking, putting levees at risk for failure and cities such as Sacramento at risk for flooding

-- Hotter temperatures will also lead to more wildfires of increased intensity; already of more than half of California’s largest wildfires have been in the last decade
+- Hotter temperatures will also lead to more wildfires of increased intensity; already more than half of California’s largest wildfires have been in the last decade

 - Dry weather will lead to more tree deaths and altered vegetation patterns, with some plants moving to higher ground